SakuraMatrix/p1-LeonardN/README.md

   ### Currents Status:
-    1. Unable to connect Spring Query fucntionality to cassandra DB
+    1. Unable to connect Spring Query functionality to cassandra DB, by initiating the Reactive Server